-Introduction to Career In Private Equity
+Introduction to a Career In Private Equity

 Here we will focus more on career building with private equity.
-If you are thinking of opting for a career in this, then you obviously know it, but let’s be from the start.
+If you are thinking of opting for a career in this, then you know it, but let’s be from the start.

-What is private equity?
+What is Private Equity?

-Private equity comprises investors and funds that put millions or billions of their funds for share acquisition of firms which is already minting dollars but in need of major cash for restructuring and applications.
+Private equity comprises investors and funds that put millions or billions of their funds into share acquisition of firms which is already minting dollars but in need of major cash for restructuring and applications.

 Education Requirement for Career in Private Equity